 Although it will make some noise, the Falken Wildpeak AT3W is not known for being an exceptionally loud tire, even when you throw in its aggressive sidewall profile.

 What it does do, however, is make for an uncomfortable ride.
 This is especially true if you are going for a long-distance drive and your backside is going to be firmly planted in the driver’s seat for a few hours.
+The Falken Wildpeak AT3W ride quality isn’t the one you’ve probably expected.

 It’s heavy, makes enough noise to grate on the nerves, and doesn’t absorb rocks or even slight potholes very well.